zac-k/phase-ret-dl/README.md

 ### 'Noise Level'

-Fractional noise level.
-For example, set this to `0.05` for 5\% noise.
+Two element list containing minimum and maximum fractional noise level.
+For example, set this to `[0.05, 0.05]` for constant 5\% noise.

 ### 'Defocus'